What Does it Take to Be an Automotive Glass Installer or Repairer?

 The states with the most job growth for Automotive Glass Worker are Utah, Washington, and Georgia.
 Watch out if you plan on working in Wisconsin, Vermont, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Salary for an Automotive Glass Worker
+How Much Does an Automotive Glass Worker Make?

 The typical yearly salary for Automotive Glass Installers and Repairers is somewhere between $23,790 and $51,530.